This post may contain affiliate links. Read our disclosure policy here.

 The Best Apples for Baking

-While you can use any firm-textured apple to make these muffins, some varieties hold up best in baked goods.
+While you can use any firm-textured apple to make these cinnamon muffins, some varieties hold up best in baked goods.
 Green apples (Granny Smith) are a classic.
 Their tart flavor caramelizes in the oven, turning out perfectly sweet.
 Braeburn, Cortland, Crispin, Golden Delicious, Honey Gold, Honey Crisp, and Fujis also work great for this recipe.

 How to Make Cinnamon Apple Muffins